lewinfox/lambdar/README.md

 ## Generate config file

-Call `lambdar::use_lambdar()`.
+Call `lambdar::init()`.
 This will create two items in your project's root directory:

 1. A `_lambdar.yml` file.
 This will be pre-populated with some metadata about your app.
 For this example you can leave it as-is.